Cary Grant: Screen persona

-Legacy
+Honors and awards

 Biographers Morecambe and Stirling believe that Cary Grant was the "greatest leading man Hollywood had ever known".
 Schickel stated that there are "very few stars who achieve the magnitude of Cary Grant, art of a very high and subtle order" and thought that he was the "best star actor there ever was in the movies".
 David Thomson and directors Stanley Donen and Howard Hawks concurred that Grant was the greatest and most important actor in the history of the cinema.
-He was a favorite of Hitchcock, who admired him and called him "the only actor I ever loved in my whole life", and remained one of Hollywood's top box-office attractions for almost 30 years.
+He was a favorite of Hitchcock's, who admired him and called him "the only actor I ever loved in my whole life".
+He remained one of Hollywood's top box-office attractions for almost 30 years.
 Pauline Kael stated that the world still thinks of him affectionately because he "embodies what seems a happier time−a time when we had a simpler relationship to a performer".

 Grant was nominated for Academy Awards for Penny Serenade (1941) and None But the Lonely Heart (1944), but he never won a competitive Oscar.
 He did, however, receive a special Academy Award for Lifetime Achievement in 1970.
 The inscription on his statuette read "To Cary Grant, for his unique mastery of the art of screen acting with respect and affection of his colleagues".
 Presenting the award to Grant, Frank Sinatra announced: "No one has brought more pleasure to more people for so many years than Cary has, and nobody has done so many things so well".